dima85/ios_snippets/calabash_ios.md

   - ```query("view marked:'switch'")``` - get views that has accessibility label 'switch'

   - To wait for element to apear, use: ```wait_for_element_exists("webView marked:'hello'")```

+  - There are a lot of [predefined steps](https://github.com/calabash/calabash-ios/wiki/02-Predefined-steps)

 - [WebView support](https://github.com/calabash/calabash-ios/wiki/06-WebView-Support#marked-api)